 Final Thoughts: FanDuel Is Legit & Safe to Use

 The general consensus in betting circles is that FanDuel is a legit sportsbook, and there's a lot of evidence to support that claim.
 Also, FanDuel DFS is also ranked at the top of our list of the best DFS sites and apps.

-Most notably, more than a dozen government-backed regulators constantly monitor the site.
+More than a dozen government-backed regulators constantly monitor the site.
 If it engaged in unethical practices, it would have to pay enormous fines and possibly go out of business.